If The Texas Legislature Were A Symphony, This Is What It Would Sound Like

 It all begins with the flourish of a pounding gavel, but then it quickly dies down.
 And not a whole lot gets done right away: for the most part, lawmakers can't take a final vote on any bills in the first 60 days.
 It’s in the state Constitution (Article 3, Section 5).
 That means our little Legislative Symphony is kind of quiet in the beginning.

 But when we get a little ways into the first 60 days, the tempo picks up a bit.
-That momentum will keep building until March 13 – the 60 day deadline for filing most bills – and snowball into frantic activity before sine die on June 1 – the end of the legislative session.
-(Here’s the dates of interest for the 84th Legislature.)
+That momentum keeps building until the 60 day deadline for filing most bills (which was March 10) – and snowballs into frantic activity before sine die on May 29 – the end of the legislative session.
+(Here’s the dates of interest for the 85th Legislature.)

-While that means Texans will have to wait a few weeks or months for any real action, that’s in part what the framers of the Texas Constitution were striving for.
+While that means Texans have to wait a few months for any real action, that’s — in part — what the framers of the Texas Constitution were striving for.